radeeyate/StratoSpore/README.md

 ### Fluorescence Measurement Board

 A PCB will be mounted to the flask of algae so we can receive the most accurate reading of Relative Fluorescence Units.
-An **AS7263-BLGT** sensor is being used because it can capture visible light at 680 nm, which is the peak for chlorophyll fluorescence.
+An **AS7343** sensor is being used because it can capture visible light at 690 nm, which is close to the peak for chlorophyll fluorescence.
 It will communicate with the Raspberry Pi Pico 2 (or Orpheus Pico) over I2C.

 ### GPS

-We will be using a Neo 6M GPS breakout from Amazon.
+We are using a Neo 6M GPS breakout from Amazon.

 Data from these sensors will be collected at regular intervals and timestamped.
 The Pico 2 (or Orpheus Pico) will then process this data and transmit it to the Raspberry Pi Zero 2 WH via UART.

 The Raspberry Pi Zero 2 WH will act as the central hub for data logging and transmission.
 It will:

-- [ ] Receive data from the Pico 2 (or Orpheus Pico) over UART, I2C, and ADC
+- [x] Receive data from the Pico 2 (or Orpheus Pico) over UART, I2C, and ADC
 - [ ] Store the data locally
-- [ ] Attempt to transmit the data live over LoRa
+- [x] Attempt to transmit the data live over LoRa
 - [ ] Potentially perform additional data analysis and prediction

 All data will be logged with MongoDB, and viewed from a custom dashboard, with a possible Grafana dashboard post-flight.